- 1 pound uncooked shrimp (26-30 per pound)

 - 1/4 teaspoon crushed red pepper flakes

 - Peel and devein shrimp, removing tails.
 Cut each shrimp lengthwise in half.
 Cook pasta according to package directions.

 - In a large nonstick skillet, heat butter and oil over medium-high heat.
-Add shrimp, green onions and garlic; cook and stir 2-3 minutes or until shrimp turn pink.
+Add shrimp, green onions and garlic; cook and stir until shrimp turn pink, 2-3 minutes.
 Remove from pan with a slotted spoon.